OpenVisualCloud/Dockerfiles/QAT/README.md

 ### Run Docker Images:

-The docker images **must** run with the following devices/configuration files attached:
+The docker images **must** run with the following devices attached:
-- `/etc/*_dev?.conf`: The configuration files for QATzip and QATengine.
 - `/dev/hugepages`: The hugepage kernel pages.
 - `/dev/uio*`: The uio devices.
 - `/dev/qat_*`: The qat devices.